 Association of Professional Genealogists (APG) – 2016 to current

-Colorado Chapter of the Association of Professional Genealogists (CAPG) – 2017 to current
+Colorado Chapter of the Association of Professional Genealogists (CAPG) – Member – 2017 to 2021

 National Genealogy Society (NGS) – 2016 to current

 Mountain Genealogist Society (MGS) – 2016 to 2020

 Foothills Genealogy Society (FGS) – 2016 to 2020

 - Delegate for MGS – 2016 to 2019